Why Good Writing Matters

 Is the meaning of this sentence absolutely clear and unambiguous to you?
 Should a business solicitation letter EVER include colloquial text abbreviations like biz?
 Would you question the coach’s services based on this letter or would you excuse away the faulty writing with any number of justifications, such as, ‘Perhaps someone else wrote this message on the coach’s behalf.
 Not everybody is a good writer, but they’re still good at what they do.
 Well, the rest of the letter wasn’t that bad.’

-As a result of this mode of thinking, many professions receive passes on bad writing, spelling and grammar, especially STEM related professions like medicine and engineering…you know…the really smart people with no time for inconsequential matters like concise, readable writing.
+As a result of these kinds of arguments, many professions receive passes on bad writing, spelling and grammar, especially STEM related professions like medicine and engineering…you know…the really smart people with no time for inconsequential matters like concise, readable writing.
 Who cares if they can write as long as the surgery is successful or the network operates efficiently?

 1. Writing errors breed distrust.

 According to the article “Bad Grammar is Bad for Business,” 59% of 1,029 people polled by Global Lingo, said that bad grammar and obvious spelling errors would make them reconsider patronizing a website.
-Here is the prevailing thought: If you are sloppy in smaller tasks such as editing your advertisement, website or calling card, then how can your offerings be trusted?
+Here is the prevailing thought: If you are sloppy in smaller tasks such as editing your advertisement, website or calling card, then how can your products and services be trusted?

 2. Writing errors suggest inattention to detail.